War511/Readthedocs-ILC/sphinx-test-repository/docs/source/index.rst

    - the main ILC configuration file
    - the device/criteria configuration page
    - the criteria pairwise comparison configuration page.

-The following sections describe what each configuration page controls and the parameters defined within these configuration files.

 The main ILC configuration file contains building-level configuration parameters.